alxjrvs/salvageunion-reference/tools/rules-parser/README.md

 # Rules Parser Tools

-Tools for reading and searching the Salvage Union Core Book PDF to extract page numbers and content.
+Tools for reading and searching the Salvage Union Workshop Manual PDF to extract page numbers and content.

 ## Prerequisites